Gravity Probe B: NASA review

 A review by a panel of 15 experts commissioned by NASA recommended against extending the data analysis phase beyond 2008.
 They warned that the required reduction in noise level (due to classical torques and breaks in data collection due to solar flares) "is so large that any effect ultimately detected by this experiment will have to overcome considerable (and in our opinion, well justified) skepticism in the scientific community".

 Data analysis after NASA

 NASA funding and sponsorship of the program ended on 30 September 2008, but GP-B secured alternative funding from King Abdulaziz City for Science and Technology in Saudi Arabia that enabled the science team to continue working at least through December 2009.
 On 29 August 2008, the 18th meeting of the external GP-B Science Advisory Committee was held at Stanford to report progress.
-The ensuing SAC report to NASA states:

 The Stanford-based analysis group and NASA announced on 4 May 2011 that the data from GP-B indeed confirms the two predictions of Albert Einstein's general theory of relativity.
 The findings were published in the journal Physical Review Letters.
 The prospects for further experimental measurement of frame-dragging after GP-B were commented on in the journal Europhysics Letters.